Get insider access

 No

 The USB-C port supports DisplayPort Alt Mode, which lets you display an image from a compatible device and charge it simultaneously with a single cable.
-However, this port only delivers 18W of power, which is only enough to trickle charge most computers.
+However, this port only delivers 18W of power, which isn't enough to charge laptops.

 Inputs